UPDATE — March 4, 2026: First Venue Confirmed

 The Bottom Line

-Ozzfest 2027 is happening.
+Ozzfest 2027 is happening, and it now has a home for its opening weekend: Villa Park, Birmingham.
 The details will come.
 When they do, the festival's track record gives it more credibility on announcement day than most properties earn after years of operation.

 It's one of the few brand names in heavy music that still means something specific — a set of values around talent development, genre diversity within the heavy spectrum, and a commitment to scale that never sacrificed the underground pulse of the thing.
 Sharon built that.
 Ozzy blessed the comeback.
 In 2027, we'll see if it holds.